 WiFi in education has several fundamental factors that deserve consideration:

-• Strategic policy decisions and network policy integration with current.
+• Strategic policy decisions and network policy integration with the current.

 • Mobile Device Management (MDM) such as guest and scheduled access.